Hartpury Church of England Primary School, Over Old Road, Hartpury, Gloucestershire, GL19 3BJ

 • Phonics

 Teachers also take time to read class novels and model reading for pleasure.
-It is important that children enjoy reading and also have the opportunity to experience books from classic and modern classic authors such as Michael Morpurgo, Roald Dahl and Enid Blyton among others.
+It is important that children enjoy reading and also have the opportunity to experience books from both modern and classic authors.

 • Resources – A book banded reading scheme operates across the school which comprises of a range of different schemes.
-Children work their way through the Key Stage One and Two schemes and then become free readers.
+Children work their way through the phonics books and then progress to Accelerated Reader.

 • Links to parents – Each child has a reading record book which logs books they have read and comments about their reading.
 Parents and teaching staff write in this book.